sjstein/R8DIUM/STATS-OPT-IN.md

 In order to help me further improve R8DIUM, I ask that you allow your installation to send back some basic statistics.

 Currently, this just consists of a unique (hashed) server ID and the number of users that your copy of R8DIUM manages.
+No personal data (passwords, user IDs, etc.) are collected.

 If you decide to help me further development of R8DIUM by opting-in and sharing this data, I will need to get you a unique token to authenticate access.